rezocrypt/MazeAI/README.md

 cd MazeAI
 ```

-6. Run the project with opening it in any browser.
+6. Run the project with opening index.html in any browser.

 # Usage